data-system-proclog-maa/procurement-processor/README.md

 + Purchasing Status: Classifies procurement performance `STATUS_PURCHASING` based on team-specific lead time thresholds (HO: 5 days, Site: 3 days).

 + Freight Determination: Determines `LOGISTIC_FREIGHT` using a hierarchy that prioritizes vendor-specific mapping before checking general rules, using efficient pre-computed maps.

++ Automated Export: Automatically exports the processed data to a timestamped Excel file in the `export/` folder for easy archiving and sharing.

 ## Prerequisites
 Python (3.10+) with the following libraries installed